matthew-brett/eef-pre-pilot/_sources/day_1.rst.txt

 Homework
 ********

-* Download the notebook from the link at top of :doc:`three_girls` - it's slightly modified solution to the three girls problem we were working on today.
+* Download the notebook from the link at top of :doc:`three_girls` - it's a slightly modified solution to the three girls problem we were working on today.
 Make a copy, that you are going to modify.
-* Modify the notebook to give the probability of 2 girls.
+* Modify the notebook to give the probability of 2 girls, instead of 3 girls.
   What is that?
-* Make another copy of the Notebook for this problem.
+* Make another copy of the original Notebook for the next problem.
 The actual probability of having a male child is not 0.5 but 0.513. [#male-births]_.
   To do a better simulation, we need to modify the Notebook to give a 0.513 probability of ``"B"`` and a 0.487 probability of ``"G"``.
 You can't easily use ``random.choice`` for this, but you could an expression like this to decide if it is a *girl*::